Admitting now

 What is opioid addiction?

-Opioid addiction covers dependency on any opioid compound — heroin and smack (illicit); tramadol, codeine, oxycodone, buprenorphine misuse, morphine (prescription); and codeine-based cough syrups used recreationally.
-All share the same pharmacological mechanism: sustained use rewires the brain’s endogenous opioid system, creating physical dependency and withdrawal responses that feel overwhelming without medical support.
+Opioid addiction covers dependency on any opioid compound — heroin and smack (illicit); opioid or sedative misuse, prescription substance, support misuse, prescription substance (prescription); and clinically supervised cough syrups used recreationally.
+All share the same pharmacological mechanism: sustained use rewires the brain’s endogenous opioid system, creating physical dependency and withdrawal responses that feel overwhelming without support.

 In India, opioid dependency often begins in non-dramatic ways.
 A chronic pain prescription runs longer than intended.
-A codeine cough syrup is discovered to produce euphoria.
-A relative shares tramadol for a work injury.
+A cough syrup misuse is discovered to produce euphoria.
+A relative shares support for a work injury.
 Within months, physical dependency has set in.
 The pattern escalates from "functional use" to full addiction in ways families rarely see coming — until withdrawal exposes it.

-Opioid addiction treatment is among the most evidence-based areas of addiction medicine.
-Buprenorphine-based detox and maintenance, combined with structured therapy and aftercare, has decades of outcome research behind it.
+Opioid addiction treatment is among the most evidence-based areas of addiction counselling and rehabilitation. clinically supervised withdrawal support and maintenance, combined with structured therapy and aftercare, has decades of outcome research behind it.
 At SimranShri, we apply that evidence as the standard of care — not as an option.

 02 — Recognising the signs